7 Surprising Secrets on How to Cure Insomnia Fast

 4. Avoid the Nightcap

-While it’s true that a glass of wine or beer will help you fall asleep initially, you will pay the price later with the following negative results:
+While it’s true that a glass of wine or beer will help you fall asleep initially, you’ll pay the price later:

 - Alcohol messes up your sleep cycle, causing you to wake up often during the night